0xkrt26/skills-github-pages/_posts/2026-04-25-searching-smarter-rolling-hashes.md

 ```
 	Hnew = (b*(Hold -c1*b^(n-1))+cnew) mod p,
 ```
-which just basically removes first character of the triple and adds the next one.
+which basically removes first character of the triple and adds the next one.

 ### Is Rabin-Karp algorithm always efficient?